manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

 ![Layers]({{ site.baseurl }}/images/posts/2017-02-06-How-to-use-a-message-bus-and-how-not-to/Layers.svg)

 Monolith, for two very distinct reasons.
-First, the classes making those layers are most of the time tightly coupled together, meaning that it is impossible to change the composition of the system without changing the code.
+First, the classes making those layers are most of the time tightly coupled together, meaning that it's impossible to change the system's behavior simply by recomposing its classes.
+The code must always be changed.
 Second, the boundaries between the functional domains are sometimes blurry, often unexistant.
 The system is a [Big Ball of Mud](http://www.laputan.org/mud/){:target="_blank"} in all of its glory.